jgraham0325/land-register-api-docs/docs/api-documentation/V1.15/index.md

 <code>POST /set-password</code>

 Accepts the user's email address, new password and token (returned from the Work API <code>/authenticate/initial</code> endpoint).
-This will overwrite the temporary password received by email (from the <code>/invite-user</code> endpoint) and activate the user's account.
+This will overwrite the temporary password received by email and activate the user's account.
 The response will include the same authentication tokens returned from the Work API <code>/authenticate</code> endpoint.
 {: .govuk-body}

 ### Data Export API